CyrilThebault/FUSE-MMComparison-paper/README.md

 The repository is organized as follows:

 - **`00_DATA/`**: Contains the evaluation metrics and sampling uncertainty from individual FUSE models, multi-model mosaics, static combinations, and dynamic combination approaches.
 The lists of FUSE decisions, parameters for the dynamic combination and catchments informations are also provided here.
-The data can be download directly from: XXXX
+The data can be download directly from: (https://www.hydroshare.org/resource/53063da8fc894149b5b25f3201d1e8e8/)

 - **`01_FUSEscripts/`**: Includes scripts to run individual FUSE models.
 These scripts help set up, execute and evaluate the 78 hydrological models used in the study.